 All counsellors are considered generalists.
 Some of us go on to specialize in other modalities after our Master’s program and round out our knowledge and resource base.
 For me, I had focused most of my career in adult mental health and addictions so I decided to do my practicum with children and youth.
 I trained under some of the best in BC at MCFD in Duncan.
 I continue to have a number of kids on my caseload (mostly over 14 years old) and create meaningful connections with kids who are struggling.
 The majority of my practice does focus on working with adults dealing with a wide range of complex issues such as trauma, depression, anxiety, developing healthy relationships, and sexual issues.
 I am also offering psychedelic integration sessions prior to and post macro-dose.

 Standard session for those who want a concentrated therapy appointment and feel that their concerns can be addressed within this time frame.

 Telephone/Video Conference Counselling

 While most people choose in-person counselling, telephone or video conference counselling is available to individuals, anywhere in the world.
 However, if a legal issue comes up, clients must travel back to BC.
-Video sessions are becoming a preferred choice for those in remote locations or when anxiety or physical concerns make it difficult, or if it’s not impossible to leave the home to attend a counselling appointment.
+Video sessions are becoming a preferred choice for those in remote locations or when anxiety or physical concerns make it difficult, or if it’s not possible to leave the home to attend a counselling appointment.
 Please note that I am not able to provide telephone/video counselling for individuals who are currently experiencing suicidal or homicidal thoughts.
 Please see your local health authority for in person sessions.

-Regular counselling rates apply for phone/video counselling and must be prepaid online prior to your appointment time.
-In order to guarantee privacy and confidentiality, I do not provide counselling via Skype, I use another service that is encrypted and confidential.
+Regular counselling rates apply for phone/video counselling and must be prepaid by e-transfer 24 hours prior to your appointment time.
+In order to guarantee privacy and confidentiality, I do not provide counselling via Skype, I use another service that is end to end encrypted and confidential.
 Please use a VPN or an In Private browser and I will do the same.
 Please have your charger, water, tissues, pen and notebook handy.

 A complete list of session fees is located on the Fees page.